wulab-github/IgPPI/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 The benchmark datasets of an experimentally-derived human interactome of cell surface proteins are listed as follows:
 HmSurfaceInteractome_Info.dat
-This file provide the detailed information for all human cell surface proteins in the benchmark HmSurfaceInteractome_PPI.dat
+This file provides the detailed information for all human cell surface proteins in the benchmark HmSurfaceInteractome_PPI.dat
-This file provide the detailed information for experimentally identified interactions among all human cell surface proteins in the benchmark
+This file provides the detailed information for experimentally identified interactions among all human cell surface proteins in the benchmark
 HmSurfaceInteractome_fasta.dat
-This file provide the fasta sequences for all human cell surface proteins in the benchmark
+This file provides the fasta sequences for all human cell surface proteins in the benchmark
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>